Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Plumpton suburb had a median taxpayer income of $55,554 and an average income of $61,480 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than national averages, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003 during the same period.
-Based on Wage Price Index growth of 8.86% from financial year 2023 to September 2025, estimated incomes would be approximately $60,476 (median) and $66,927 (average).
-According to 2021 Census figures, household income ranked at the 76th percentile ($2,171 weekly), while personal income was at the 51st percentile.
-The majority of residents, 39.1% or 4,030 people, fell within the $1,500 - 2,999 income bracket, mirroring regional levels where 30.9% occupied this bracket.
-High housing costs consumed 17.3% of income, but strong earnings placed disposable income at the 74th percentile.
-The area's SEIFA income ranking placed it in the 5th decile.
+The suburb of Plumpton has a median taxpayer income of $55,554 and an average income of $61,480 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is lower than the national average, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003.
+Based on Wage Price Index growth of 8.86% since the financial year 2023, current estimates would be approximately $60,476 (median) and $66,927 (average) as of September 2025.
+According to the 2021 Census figures, household income ranks at the 76th percentile ($2,171 weekly), while personal income sits at the 51st percentile.
+The data shows that the $1,500 - 2,999 bracket dominates with 39.1% of residents (4,030 people).
+High housing costs consume 17.3% of income, though strong earnings still place disposable income at the 74th percentile and the area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income